 All ART stakeholders participate along with the Agile Teams in the I&A event.
 The result is a set of improvement backlog items that go into the Program Backlog for the next PI Planning event.
 In this way, every Agile Release Train (ART) improves every PI.
 For large solutions, a similar I&A even is held by the Solution Train.

 - Retrospective and problem-solving workshop

-Participants in the program I&A should be, wherever possible, all the people involved in building the system.
-These include:
+Participants in the I&A should be, wherever possible, all the people involved in building the solution.
+These include for an ART: